philippgille/hello-netcoreapp/README.md

 - If you're using Windows and you have the .NET Core SDK installed, run: `publish-scd.ps1`
     - It will create archives for each runtime identifier specified in the csproj file, for example `hello-netcoreapp_ubuntu.16.04-x64.zip`
+- If you're using Linux and you have the .NET Core SDK installed, run: `publish-scd.sh`
+    - It will create archives for each runtime identifier specified in the csproj file, for example `hello-netcoreapp_ubuntu.16.04-x64.tar.gz`

 ### Docker image